garnet-org/garnetctl-releases/README.md

 ## Notes

 - Today, garnetctl is an experimental interface and not recommended for production use.
-For questions or support, reach out at engineering@garnet.ai or create an issue in this repo.
+For questions or support, reach out at support@garnet.ai or create an issue in this repo.